 All Things Lent!

-Soup and Stations of the Cross will be held every Friday during Lent, March 4 – April 8, beginning at 6:30 pm with a soup dinner, followed by Stations of the Cross.
+Soup and Stations of the Cross will be held every Friday during Lent, beginning March 3 – March 31, beginning at 6:30 pm with a soup dinner, followed by Stations of the Cross.
 (No stations on Friday, February 24 due to our parish mission).

 Adoration on Saturdays during Lent

-The parish will offer Adoration of the Blessed Sacrament on the Saturdays of Lent beginning March 5, 2 to 3:30 pm, in the Guadalupe Chapel.
-Please register HERE or simply come.
-Registration will help us ensure that Our Lord is kept company.
-Our Confessions will be also be held beginning at 3 pm each Saturday as normal.
-No registration is necessary for Confession.
+The parish offers Adoration of the Blessed Sacrament on Thursdays, 9 to 10:30 am; Saturdays, 2 to 3:30 pm, in the Guadalupe Chapel.
+Confessions will also be held beginning at 3 pm every Saturday.

 Lenten Prayer Books

 The Little Black Book: Daily Lenten Reflections.
 Enjoy this devotional booklet on the Passion according to Matthew.
 Copies will be available at our Welcome Center and are free of charge.
 Freewill donations are welcome & appreciated.
 Reflections begin on Sunday, February 19th.
 Lent starts that following Wednesday.